 Successful implementation requires comprehensive planning addressing technical infrastructure, organizational change, and workflow adaptation.
 Network infrastructure must support real-time video processing and data transmission.
 Edge computing capabilities can reduce bandwidth requirements by processing data locally, particularly valuable for remote sites with limited connectivity.

-Workforce adoption demands careful change management emphasizing safety benefits rather than punitive oversight.
+Workforce adoption demands careful change management emphasizing safety benefits rather than disciplinary oversight.
 Communication strategies should highlight how continuous monitoring enhances worker protection rather than increasing disciplinary actions.
 Training programs must prepare supervisors to interpret AI alerts effectively and respond appropriately to different violation types.

 Performance measurement frameworks should establish baseline metrics before implementation.
 Track compliance rates, response times, incident frequencies, and operational efficiency to demonstrate progress.
-Success metrics should encompass both immediate gains and long-term trends in safety culture enhancement.
+Success metrics should encompass both short-term gains and long-term trends in safety culture enhancement.

 Future developments in PPE compliance technology